 displaying their boat number to one of the check-in boats and must be physically past the check-in boat no later than 5 p.m. on each day of competition.

 16. Boats are to proceed in an orderly fashion to weigh station.
 One member of the crew must remain with the fish to verify weigh-ins and to sign their

 weigh-in receipts.
 Boats will not be tied up in the designated off-loading areas and crew must depart immediately after off-loading fish.

 17. No replacement boats may be entered without clearance from the Tournament Committee.
 A replacement boat will NOT be authorized after

 tournament fishing hours have begun on EACH eligible fishing day.

 18. Teams may fish no more than SIX (6) lines at any given time during tournament hours.
 Every fish weighed must adhere to all state and federal

 regulations to be eligible for winnings in this tournament.
 This includes possession of a valid NC saltwater fishing license.

-19. A total of two (2) king mackerel may be weighed per boat over the course of the event and only those two king mackerel will be counted towards
+19. A total of four (4) king mackerel may be weighed per boat over the course of the event and only the top two king mackerel will be counted towards

 all primary and secondary prizes (excluding dolphin and amberjack TWT’s if applicable).